texastsarulebook/texastsarulebook.github.io/docs/ute-high-school-projects/manufacturing.md

 ### Recycled

 Recycled projects must be made out of a minimum of 50% recycled materials.
 A recycled material is defined by using a component or material in a way that it was not originally designed for.
 An example would be using bathroom tissue rolls to create the inner structure of a foot stool, using license plates to create the outline of Texas, or using painted plastic spoons to create a decorative mirror.
 A work history must accompany the entry showing the recycled item before construction.
-Photos documenting the construction
+Photos documenting the construction process must be included in the required documentation for projects in these categories.

 | Event                                                 | Event # |
 | ----------------------------------------------------- | ------- |